-The quality of South African groundwater is generally of a potable standard (the shades of blue in Figure 8 below).
+The quality of South African groundwater is generally of a potable standard (the shades of blue in Figure 10).
 Salinity of water can be measured as electrical conductivity, expressed in units of mS/m.
+The target water quality is between 0 and 70 mS/m and above 150 mS/m water will have a marked salty taste.
 Highest salinities occur in the very arid regions and in some coastal regions.
 Depending on the geological formation, individual quality constituents can sometimes exceed the drinking water limit, for example flourides in parts of the North West Province.

-Pollution of groundwater can be serious problem, because the impacts of activities on the land surface are poorly understood and contamination of the underground source can go undetected for a long time.
+Pollution of groundwater can be a serious problem, because the impacts of activities on the land surface are poorly understood and contamination of the underground source can go undetected for a long time.

-Figure 8: The potability of South African groundwater
+Figure 10: The potability of South African groundwater (after Murray et al., 2012)

-Groundwater development
+4.5 Groundwater development

 The exploitable groundwater resources of an area cannot be assessed properly without taking into account the practicalities of getting access to the groundwater and withdrawing it.
-Both are highly dependent on characteristics of the aquifer (depth, permeability etc.) The most economical are obviously the situations where no external energy source is required to lift the water to the surface, for example springs or flowing (artesian) boreholes.
-Pumping leads to energy requirements and thus higher production costs.
+Both are highly dependent on characteristics of the aquifer (depth, permeability etc.).
+The most economical are obviously the situations where no external energy source is required to lift the water to the surface, for example springs or flowing (artesian) boreholes.
+Pumping leads to energy requirements and thus higher production running and maintenance costs.

 There are many different cost items involved in the drilling of a borehole.
-Below an example from sub-Saharan Africa of drilling a 50m deep borehole at an average cost of US\$ 129 per meter, i.e. nearly R 2000 per meter drilled (Danert et al, 2014).
+Below an example from sub-Saharan Africa of drilling a 50m deep borehole at an average cost of US\$ 129 per meter, i.e. nearly R 2000 per meter drilled (Danert et al., 2014).
 With this type of cost, the importance of professionalism in all aspects of the work, in particular the siting, drilling and equipping of the borehole, cannot be stressed enough.